 Mega Man Network Transmission

-Mega Man network Transmission is a bit of an odd duck.
-A midquel (game that slots in between two other already existing titles in a series in-story chronology) to the Mega Man Battle Network games, Network Transmission attempts to mash gameplay elements of the Battle Network series against the run-and-gun action of the original Mega Man games:
+Mega Man network Transmission (titled Rokku Man Eguze Toransumisshon in Japan, translated as "Rockman EXE Transmission") is a bit of an odd duck.
+A midquel (game that slots in between two other already existing titles in a series in-story chronology) to the Mega Man Battle Network games, Network Transmission attempts to mash game play elements of the Battle Network series against the run-and-gun action of the original Mega Man games:

-- In Battle Network your NetNavi, MegaMan.EXE, explores an RPG-style, top-down representation of the internet.
+- In Battle Network your NetNavi, MegaMan.EXE, explores an RPG-style, top-down representation of the Internet.
 During his exploration, he'll get into random battles and, depending on his performance therein, will collect Battle Chips, attacks he can equip and use in battle to give him the abilities of the enemies he's defeated.
-Sometimes they're simply attacks, like bomd tosses or sword slashes, while othertimes they're summons of the bosses he's defeated.
+Sometimes they're simply attacks, like bomb tosses or sword slashes, while other times they're summons of the bosses he's defeated.

 - Meanwhile, as you're probably aware, the classic Mega Man games are side-scrolling shooters where the titular blue warrior goes through stages, fighting through gauntlets of enemies and traps, all so he can fight a boss in each stage and steal that boss's power/weapons.

 Mixed together, Network Transmission sees the MegaMan.EXE character explore a side-scrolling representation of the Internet. (and various sub-networks as the "stages"), fighting enemies and gaining their Battle Chips (if MegaMan.EXE kills them fast enough).
 Layered on that are areas that Mega can only get to once he's earned certain Battle Chips (like killing weird little penguin enemies to gain a Battle Chip that lets Mega perform a second jump in mid-air).
 It is, in essence, a Mega Man-style Metroidvania.